An array of brightly-colored eye-healthy vegetables, such as citrus and carrots, laying on a wooden counter.

 Vitamin E

-Of all the nutrients for your eyes, vitamin E is imperative.
+Of all the nutrients for your eyes, vitamin E is one of the most imperative.
 Not having enough vitamin E in your body can contribute to poor vision, muscle weakness, and ocular inflammation.
-E-at wheat germ, spinach, yams, and avocados to bulk up on this important, and yummy, nutrient!
+Eat wheat germ, spinach, yams, and avocados to make sure you are getting enough of this vitamin.

 Zeaxanthin

-Like lutein, zeaxanthin helps your eyes fight off oxidative stress and light damage with the power of protective pigments!
+Like lutein, zeaxanthin helps your eyes fight off oxidative stress and light damage through its protective pigments.
 The benefits of zeaxanthin are particularly important in people with blue eyes.
-This is because they have less pigmented eyes, so they need more protection.
-Think of zeaxanthin as sunglasses for your retina, helping to protect your eyes from damaging light.
+This is because they have less pigmented eyes that are more susceptible to damage from the sun.

 Zinc

-The eyes are where it’s at… zinc, that is!
 Our eyes have the most zinc of anywhere in our bodies.
-We need zinc to convert raw beta-carotene (from raw carrots, for example) into straight vitamin A. While oysters are very high in zinc, so are wheat germ, liver, and pumpkin seeds.
+We need zinc to convert raw beta-carotene (from raw carrots, for example) into usable vitamin A. While oysters are very high in zinc, so are wheat germ, liver, and pumpkin seeds.

 Ensuring You Get the Best Nutrients for Your Eyes